UBC-STAT-IT/Documentation-Public/DSSG/DSIGPU_Server_Guide.md

 To get a simple command line interface on the server, open a terminal or PowerShell window and use the SSH command:
 `ssh username@dsigpu.stat.ubc.ca`

+If you are off campus, ensure that your are connected to UBC myVPN or the SSH command will time out.

 To close the SSH session, enter the command `exit`.

 It's recommended to write and run Python directly on the server to take full advantage of its capabilities.